romanpauk/dingo/test/matrix/README.md

 movable composition.
 Raw and const pointer compositions intentionally expose only stable exact requests.
 Shared and unique pointer compositions support exact stable, value, and rvalue requests even when their operand is another wrapper, including pointer-to-const operands.
+Const-pointee shared and unique pointers cover those same request strategies and storage scopes.
+Stable inverse compositions such as
-Stable inverse compositions such as `optional<shared_ptr<T>>` and `optional<unique_ptr<T>>`, and exact owning `variant<shared_ptr<T>, unique_ptr<T>>` requests are supported as well.
+`optional<shared_ptr<T>>` and `optional<unique_ptr<T>>`, and exact owning
+`variant<shared_ptr<T>, unique_ptr<T>>` requests are supported as well.
 Owning arrays of optionals are supported as well; array construction materializes each